FahChotnoparatpat/FaaS-Platform/README.md

 * Connects to the REP
 * Receives messages and executes if there is a task in the message.
 * Execution is the same as the other dispatchers except the message back to REP is in a dict format instead of a list or tuple because of the distinct pull dispatcher logic

-*Limitations of Pull Dispatcher/Worker*

-**Communication Overhead**: In the pull implementation, workers frequently query the dispatcher for available tasks.
-This frequent communication between workers and the dispatcher can introduce additional network overhead and latency.
-The overhead increases as the number of workers and task requests grows, potentially impacting the overall system performance.

-**Fault Tolerance**: With this currently implementation, the dispatcher does not have a mechanism to detect and reassign the task to another worker if a worker fails.

-**Single Point of Failure**: The pull dispatcher acts as a single point of failure in this implementation.
-If the dispatcher fails or becomes unavailable, the entire task distribution process is disrupted, and no new tasks can be assigned to workers until the dispatcher is restored.